Crisis Communications Plan

 F. Internal Communications

-The Communications Team - in particular the Director of College Relations and Director of Human Resources - will assure that internal audiences are kept as informed as possible about developments.
+The Communications Team - in particular the Director of College Relations and Chief Human Resources Officer - will assure that internal audiences are kept as informed as possible about developments.
 The Emergency Notification System (which includes voice messages, text messages and e-mails) will be used, when possible.
 Additionally, especially if phone and electronic systems are not useable, each Vice President and Dean should keep all groups under his/her administrative directive informed.
 It is important, too, for the administration to continue to have a presence on campus so that our internal audience is informed and feels that the administration is in "control" of the situation.
 The College Relations Office will attempt to provide the formal internal communications, but will rely on the administrators to assist in providing accurate, updated information to the internal constituents.

 When a crisis passes, it should not be forgotten.
 It is important for the Institutional Continuity Team and the Communications Team to reconvene and summarize how the situation was handled, what worked and what did not work.
 Also, a written summary of the situation should be finalized, filed in all appropriate offices and, if called for, mailed to various audiences.